kalaboster/stringer/README.md

 ## Docker
-(currently only permutations, but working to get endpoint for log reduction
+(currently only permutations, but working to get endpoint for log redaction)

 1. cd &lt;source>